Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 The HLS Kernel block allows you to import an HLS kernel, which is a proper HLS IP (an IP with interface specification using HLS pragmas).
-The primary use of this block is to co-simulate AI Engine domain with HLS.
+The primary use of this block is to co-simulate the AI Engine domain with HLS kernels.

 **Note**: This block does not participate in HLS code generation and should not be part of the HLS subsystem in a design.